 New visitors vs returning visitors metrics are invaluable.
 Think about what matters to your users when they visit your site for the first time, factors we have spoken already about such as; usability, clarity, and value (Benefits).
 3 seconds is all it takes to lose a visitor on your website, so make those seconds count.

-Identifying why a repeat visitor returned, if they converted previously (and if so, why not?), and how we can convert them.
+Identify why a repeat visitor returned, if they converted previously ( if no, why not?), and how we can convert them.
 Isolating return visitor conversion is necessary for identifying drop off points.
 You made enough of an impression on these visitors to warrant a return, meaning that conversion is more likely than the first time they visited your site.